-entitled to a survivor's pension if some conditions are met.
+After the death of the spouse who either earned a wage or received a replacement income (pension included) in the wage earners' scheme, the surviving spouse is entitled to a survivor's pension if some conditions are met.
 The most important is the minimum age.
 If the surviving partner has reached a minimum age, she/he will receive the survivor's pension.
 If she/he is younger than this minimum age, she/ he will not receive a survivor's pension but a transitional benefit.
-The age condition was 45 for the year 2015 and will be gradually increased to 55 by 2030 2030 (see remark on the judgment of the Constitutional Court of Belgium on 30 November 2017).
+The age condition was 46.5 in 2018 and will be gradually increased to 50 by 2025.

-A survivor's pension is calculated as 80% of the deceased person's retirement pension, computed at the family rate (which means 80% of 75%, or 60% of the reference wage), or, if he was still working, at 80% of the retirement pension she/he would have had, should she/he have worked until the age of 65.
+A survivor's pension represents 80% of the deceased person's retirement pension, computed at the family rate (which means 80% of 75%, equivalent to 60% of the reference wage), or, if she/he was still working, at 80% of the retirement pension she/he would have had if she/he had work until the legal age of retirement.

-Self-employed individuals
+Self-employed

-In this system, the rules on survivors' pensions were also changed in 2015.
 After the death of the spouse who was self-employed, the surviving spouse is entitled to a survivor's pension if some conditions are met.
 The most important is the minimum age.
 If the surviving partner has reached a minimum age, she/he will receive a survivor's pension.
 If she/he is younger than this minimum age, she/he will not receive a survivor's pension but a transitional benefit.
-The age condition was 45 for the year 2015 and will be gradually increased to 55 by 2030 2030 (see remark on the judgment of the Constitutional Court of Belgium on 30 November 2017).
+The age condition was 46.5 in 2018 and will be gradually increased to 50 by 2025.

 The calculation takes into account the career of the deceased person and his/her business income.